Firsby: Early history

-Historically Firsby belonged to the Wold division of the Wapentake of Candleshoe and was in a part of ancient Lindsey.
+Historically, Firsby belonged to the Wold division of the Wapentake of Candleshoe and was in a part of ancient Lindsey.

-In his History of the County of Lincolnshire written in 1834, historian Thomas Allen records "Firsby is an obscure place on the north side of the River Limb (sic) between Wainfleet and Spilsby, being five miles distant from each".
+In his History of the County of Lincolnshire written in 1834, historian Thomas Allen records that "Firsby is an obscure place on the north side of the River Limb (sic) between Wainfleet and Spilsby, being five miles distant from each".

 Allen further comments that "Firsby's St Andrew's Church is an ancient crumbling edifice in a state of great decay.
 The single aisled church is thatched and in front of the porch is a bare pillar of stone that may have at one time held a sundial".
 Before the Reformation the church belonged to the Abbey at Bardney and was presented to the village by the Norman Lord of the Manor Sir Gilbert de Gaunt (1048-1094).
 The rectory was valued in 1834 at £12 0s 7d (£12.03).
 The original Norman church was demolished and a new church building erected in 1856 on the same site.

 There were once two public houses in the village although both are closed.
 One of the public houses had its own brewery, and the other serviced the railway and doubled as the Railway Hotel.
 There are other records that mention a third drinking establishment around 1852, Whyley's Beerhouse, that stood adjacent to Firsby railway station.
 The local beer houses were introduced by the 1830 Beer Act which permitted anybody to open a licensed beer and cider house in their front room for a licence fee of two guineas, but they were not permitted to sell spirits or fortified wines.
 Many beer houses went on to develop as full public houses to sell a range of drinks, and still exist; by 1885 those that hadn't become pubs had died out.

 At the beginning of the 20th century the village had a football team, which played its fixtures on a field behind the Railway Hotel, with a clubhouse and changing rooms next to the field.
 A previous village hall was situated beside the main Spilsby to Wainfleet road.